Energinet-DataHub/geh-core/source/App/documents/documentation.md

     - Custom property `Subsystem` set to a configured value.
 - Registers health checks "live", "ready" and "status" endpoints:
     - Information returned from call to "live" endpoint contains same `AssemblyInformationalVersion` as logged to Application Insights.
+- Registers token credential that can be used to retrieve tokens for accessing Azure resources or other subsystems.
 - Registers Noda Time to its default time zone "Europe/Copenhagen".
 - Registers API Versioning and Swagger UI to the default API version `v1`.
 - Registers user authentication as documented under [User Authentication and Authorization](./registrations/user-authorization.md).